- Define gene and genotype and differentiate genotype from phenotype

 The size of bacterial genomes also varies considerably, although they tend to be smaller than eukaryotic genomes (Figure 10.28).
 Some bacterial genomes may be as small as only 112,000 base pairs.
 Often, the size of a bacterium’s genome directly relates to how much the bacterium depends on its host for survival.
 When a bacterium relies on the host cell to carry out certain functions, it loses the genes encoding the abilities to carry out those functions itself.
 These types of bacterial endosymbionts are reminiscent of the prokaryotic origins of mitochondria and chloroplasts.

-From a clinical perspective, obligate intracellular pathogens also tend to have small genomes (some around 1 million base pairs).
-Because host cells supply most of their nutrients, they tend to have a reduced number of genes encoding metabolic functions.
-Due to their small sizes, the genomes of organisms like Mycoplasma genitalium (580,000 base pairs), Chlamydia trachomatis (1.0 million), Rickettsia prowazekii (1.1 million), and Treponema pallidum (1.1 million) were some of the earlier bacterial genomes sequenced.
+From a clinical perspective, obligate and facultative intracellular pathogens also tend to have small genomes (some around 1 million base pairs).
+Because host cells can supply most of their nutrients, they tend to have a reduced number of genes encoding metabolic functions, making their cultivation in the laboratory difficult if not impossible Due to their small sizes, the genomes of organisms like Mycoplasma genitalium (580,000 base pairs), Chlamydia trachomatis (1.0 million), Rickettsia prowazekii (1.1 million), and Treponema pallidum (1.1 million) were some of the earlier bacterial genomes sequenced.
 Respectively, these pathogens cause urethritis and pelvic inflammation, chlamydia, typhus, and syphilis.

 Whereas obligate intracellular pathogens have unusually small genomes, other bacteria with a great variety of metabolic and enzymatic capabilities have unusually large bacterial genomes.
 Pseudomonas aeruginosa, for example, is a bacterium commonly found in the environment and is able to grow on a wide range of substrates.
 Its genome contains 6.3 million base pairs, giving it a high metabolic ability and the ability to produce virulence factors that cause several types of opportunistic infections.